-EMA provides and has provided a broad range of managerial accounting and financial analysis functions for the DOT.
-In support of these functions, EMA has developed IT systems, performed IT analyses, and provides strategic IT planning for its customers.
-The following sections summarize key accomplishments EMA has made at the DOT.
+For 16 consecutive years, EMA provided a broad range of managerial accounting and financial analysis functions for the DOT.
+In support of these functions, EMA developed IT systems, performed IT analyses, and provided strategic IT planning for its customers.
+The following sections summarize key IT accomplishments EMA made at the DOT.

 Office of the Secretary (OST) Office of the Chief Information Officer (OCIO)